Stained Glass or

 warrant multiple interim payments.
 In that case, the terms would be

-spelled out completely in a formal, written contract that would be
+spelled out completely in a more detailed written contract that would

 signed by both parties.

-see a sample page I created for a client who wanted a free-hanging
+see an example of a private web page I created for a client.
+She wanted

 artwork depicting her show horse named "Time to Dream."
-Here again was
+For this

 You will see this web page contains the initial drawings I did from her